 Before we get started with our reviews, let’s take a moment to talk about gaming glasses, what they are, and how they work.
-A thorough understanding can help save you money and prevent you buying low-quality gaming glasses that do more harm than good.
+A thorough understanding can help save you money and prevent you from buying low-quality gaming glasses that do more harm than good.

 How Exactly Do Gaming Glasses Work?

 Your computer monitor produces mostly blue light.
 Now, it’s a little-known fact that blue light is a contributing factor for eye strain (it can also keep you up at night, but that’s just another side effect).
 Simply, gaming glasses filter the blue light so that it’s easier for your eyes to process, thereby reducing eye fatigue and allowing you to game for longer.

 You might think that because gaming glasses have a yellow filter, they make games look weird.
 Well, this filter helps the colors pop far more than they usually would.
 This is especially good in fast-paced games where color is used to distinguish teammates from enemies.
 And it’s not just blue light that these glasses reduce – they also take care of a good deal of blur and glare.

 Do You Even Need Gaming Glasses?

 In most cases, unless you’re already experiencing eye problems while gaming, you probably don’t need gaming glasses.
 That said, because of the popularity of streaming and eSports, more people are finding out too late the impact that long periods of computer use can have on their eyes.

 If you regularly marathon games, play professionally, or game after working on a computer all day, we would recommend you pick a pair of gaming glasses up.
 In the worst case scenario, you don’t need them, but best case, they allow you to feel better, sleep better, and of course, reach your peak gaming performance.

 Best Budget Gaming Glasses